alonzo-bonilla-deltatre/d3-rsa-poc/README.md

 AZURE_COGNITIVE_SEARCH_INDEX_NAME='dapi-en-gb'
 AZURE_COGNITIVE_SEARCH_KEY='xxx'
 AZURE_COGNITIVE_SEARCH_KEY_PAGES_INDEX_NAME='key-pages'
-# Mandatory general configuration for local test and in the deployment for the module and the component releated to the LiveBlogging
+# Mandatory general configuration for local test and in the deployment for the module and the component related to the LiveBlogging
 LIVE_BLOGGING_DAPI_BASE_URL='https://liveblogging.deltatre.digital'
-# Mandatory general configuration for local test and in the deployment for the module and the component releated to the Diva Player
+# Mandatory general configuration for local test and in the deployment for the module and the component related to the Diva Player
 DIVA_PLAYER_VIDEO_SETTINGS_BASE_URL='https://react-fe.net/diva5/settings'
 ```